joeyheo/kisac-live/README.md

   <h3 align="center">KISAC.Live V2</h3>

   <p align="center">
-   A platform that offers information about school's athletics, conference information and other sports-related information.
+  KISAC Live is an all-in-one web-based platform that connects schools and students through sports.
+It offers an accessible, easy-to-use, and centralized source of information regarding inter-school sports competitions that promote communication, student initiative, and competitiveness.
     <br />
     <br />
     <a href="https://kisac.live">View Demo</a>